JPNS101 Elementary Japanese I

 - perform listening comprehension exercises;

-Reference, Resource, or Learning Materials to be used by Students:Students use the textbook, workbook, and multimedia resources of first-year proficiency-based Japanese program.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students use the textbook, workbook, and multimedia resources of first-year proficiency-based Japanese program.
+See course syllabus.